Antibiotic Tablets: Uses, Benefits, and Common Types Explained

 Are antibiotics for fever always necessary?

-What are the common antibiotics side effects?
+What are the common antibiotic side effects?

 When is antibiotic syrup preferred over tablets?